Shawn0220/NU_MSAI_495_GenAI/ExplainableLLM/README.md

 This suggests the model has learned relevant vocabulary but struggles with word ordering, indicating a potential weakness in sequence modeling or decoding strategy.
 ---

-### ✅ Different decoding strategies Example
-- Input: This email is acknowledgement from the Power Pool of Alberta of the change in direct sales/forward contract registration for contracts that are currently registered with the Power Pool between Suncor Energy and Enron Canada Power Corporation for trading after December 29 HE 1 2001.
-On January 4 the Power Pool received your acknowledgement of Enron's change in the source asset for the direct sales/forward contract registrations for contract # 1421 to modify the source from the Sundance 3 unit (SD3) to Enron's unmetered source asset (ECP-).
-The modified registration terms will be effective December 29 HE 1 2001 and will apply until the expiry date of the contract registration for net settlement purposes.
-If you have any questions relating to this matter, please give me a call.
-- Ground Truth: Power Pool
--  Greedy: Power Pool Change
--  Top-k: Enron - changes in central authority registration
--  Top-p: Power Pool Rev. Registration

 ## 📁 Key Files